 Gadgets galore

 The ubiquity of OTT content consumption spans an array of devices — from smartphones and Smart TVs to laptops, desktops, and dedicated streaming devices like Apple TV, Roku, and Amazon Fire TV Stick.
-The challenge lies in ensuring optimal performance and UX across this diverse spectrum of gadgets.
+Ensuring a stable user experience across all of them requires careful testing tailored to each form factor.

 Platforms and operating systems

 Diving deeper, the variations extend to operating systems and browsers, with Android, iOS, Windows, macOS, WebOS, Tizen OS, and Google TV shaping the OTT landscape.
-Compatibility across browsers such as Google Chrome, Safari, Firefox, and Edge further compounds the OTT platform testing complexity.
+Each OS version and browser introduces compatibility variables that must be tested, especially when dealing with long-tail devices or legacy systems.

 Compatibility across platforms